opensandiego/opensandiego.github.io/index.md

 ## Join Us

 Our next meeting is on **Tuesday, March 19, 2013 at 6pm**.
-We're meeting at [Co-Merge](http://www.co-merge.com) for a conversation with [Kara DeFrias](https://twitter.com/CaliforniaKara) about her recent work as a White House Presidential Innovation Fellow.
+We're meeting at [Tiny Factory](http://tinyfactory.co/) for a conversation with [Kara DeFrias](https://twitter.com/CaliforniaKara) about her recent work as a White House Presidential Innovation Fellow.

 More info and RSVP at [our MeetUp page](http://www.meetup.com/cfabrigade/Open-San-Diego/885922/).